We have a 5 step film transfer process at Rocky Mountain Audio Video Productions, Inc. to transfer your film to DVD, Blu-Ray or digital files.

 For 8mm and Super 8mm film, we will combine all your shorter reels onto a larger 400’ reel.
 All your original reel and boxes will be returned to you.
 Please let us know at the time of your order if you don’t want us to combine your reels.
 With 16mm film we will NOT consolidate your smaller reels onto a larger reel.

 Step 3: Digital Film Scanning and Transfer

-All of our 16mm, 8mm, and Super 8mm film transfer systems will scan your film at a native HD resolution of 1920 x 1080, and all of our film is scanned – FRAME by FRAME.
-What this means is that we are scanning every frame of your film, and creating a high resolution (HD) digital image of every frame of your film.
-We’ll end up with thousands of these HD images, that will result in a stunning transfer that will capture the smallest details with amazing clarity and color.
-Some other film transfer companies use systems that project onto a mirror or screen that will produce blurry images with multiple frames overlapping one another.
-To guarantee the best possible transfer, we ensure each frame of your film corresponds to an individual uncompressed digital file with our Frame by Frame transfers!
+We sill scan your 16mm, 8mm, and Super 8mm film at a native resolution of your choice - 2K (2048 x 1536) or HD (1920 x 1080).
+All of our film is scanned FRAME by FRAME!
+What this means is that we are scanning every frame of your film, and creating a high resolution digital image of every frame of your film.
+We’ll end up with thousands of these images, that will result in a stunning transfer that will capture the smallest details with amazing clarity and color. *Some other film transfer companies use systems that project onto a mirror or screen that will produce blurry images with multiple frames overlapping one another.
+To guarantee the best possible transfer, we ensure each frame of your film corresponds to an individual digital file with our Frame by Frame transfers!